-Students are expected to learn and understand how to use the fundamental laws and theorems / principles discussed in class and also how to derive any theorems / principles.
-Note: fundamental laws CANNOT be proven by other ideas or laws (that is what "fundamental" means).
+Students are expected to learn and understand how to use the fundamental laws and theorems / principles discussed in class and also how to derive any theorems / principles from fundamental laws.
+Note: fundamental laws CANNOT be derived (proven) by other ideas or laws (that is what "fundamental" means).
 Students are also expected to know and understand the human definitions used to describe nature.